Arbitrary-precision arithmetic: Example

 This implementation could make more effective use of the computer's built in arithmetic.
-A simple escalation would be to use base 100 (with corresponding changes to the translation process for output), or, with sufficiently wide computer variables (such as 32-bit integers) we could use larger bases, such as 10,000.
+A simple escalation would be to use base 100 (with corresponding changes to the translation process for output), or, with sufficiently wide computer variables we could use larger bases, such as 10,000 (for 16-bit integers) or 1,000,000,000 (for 32-bit integers).
 Working in a power-of-2 base closer to the computer's built-in integer operations offers advantages, although conversion to a decimal base for output becomes more difficult.

 On typical modern computers, additions and multiplications take constant time independent of the values of the operands (so long as the operands fit in single machine words), so there are large gains in packing as much of a bignumber as possible into each element of the digit array.
-The computer may also offer facilities for splitting a product into a digit and carry without requiring the two operations of mod and div as in the example, and nearly all arithmetic units provide a carry flag which can be exploited in multiple-precision addition and subtraction.
+Most also offer facilities for splitting a product into a digit and carry without requiring the two operations of mod and div as in the example; most optimizing compilers are able to use this feature automatically and there is a divmod function for explicitly requesting this behavior.
+Nearly all arithmetic units provide a carry flag which can be exploited in power-of-2-based multiple-precision addition and subtraction.
 This sort of detail is the grist of machine-code programmers, and a suitable assembly-language bignumber routine can run faster than the result of the compilation of a high-level language, which does not provide direct access to such facilities but instead maps the high-level statements to its model of the target machine using an optimizing compiler.

-For a single-digit multiply the working variables must be able to hold the value (base−1)^{2} + carry, where the maximum value of the carry is (base−1).
-Similarly, the variables used to index the digit array are themselves limited in width.
+For a single-digit multiply, the working variables must be able to hold the value (base − 1)^{2} + carry, where the maximum value of the carry is (base – 1).
+For example, if using the base 1,000,000,000 (which fits in a 32-bit integer) for the digit array, the working variable will need to be able to hold (10^{18} - 10^{9}), requiring a 64-bit working variable d.

+The variables used to index the digit array are themselves limited in width, which becomes an issue for large-enough numbers.
 A simple way to extend the indices would be to deal with the bignumber's digits in blocks of some convenient size so that the addressing would be via (block i, digit j) where i and j would be small integers, or, one could escalate to employing bignumber techniques for the indexing variables.
 Ultimately, machine storage capacity and execution time impose limits on the problem size.